BaronaGroup/aurantium/README.md

 ## Syntax

-With Citrus JSX you can write your markup just as you would with HTML, just noting that all tags must be closed.
+With Aurantium JSX you can write your markup just as you would with HTML, just noting that all tags must be closed.
 There are however a few shortcuts that can be used to make certain things easier.

 ### Arrays